 Supervision and Teams

-We have many resources for supervising and leading teams on our Congregational Staff Teams page.
-How do you support staff who are suddenly working remotely and under new, stressful conditions?
+- We have many resources for supervising and leading teams on our Congregational Staff Teams page.
+Specific to the pandemic, see Self-Care and Staff Care: Support for Supervisors During the COVID-19 Pandemic.

 - No matter what the restrictions are in your locality at this time, no staff member should feel pressure to come to the building to work.
 Ministers and boards, make a strong statement to staff that shows your commitment to their well-being and that of the community as a whole.
 The UUA Guidance on Gathering includes advice for staff.

-- In this highly disruptive and quickly changing time, it is critical for supervisors to stay in touch with their staff.
+- In this highly disruptive time, it is critical for supervisors to stay in touch with their staff.
 What do people need?
 What are their priorities?
 What's emerging?
 Are they taking care of themselves?
-Consider a brief check-in with your whole team, perhaps two or three times a week, and frequently touch base with individual staff.
+Supervisors, consider a brief check-in with your whole team, perhaps two or three times a week, and frequently touch base with individual staff.

 - You need the voices of your team at the table.
 Congregational work, especially right now, is systemic, interconnected.
 Involve lead staff in programmatic and other decision-making - or at least give them the option.
 Each staff member will offer unique perspectives, concerns, and ideas.
 Consider:

 - Staff need to think – together: What is truly necessary?
 What do your members most need from you?

 - Nearly every action you take (and don't take) has implications for children, youth, and families.

 - Technology and communications needs are changing quickly.